lukagrbcic/InverseBench/README.md

 # InverseBench
-Inverse design benchmark suite that containts problems from science and engineering.
+Inverse design benchmark suite that containts inverse problems from science and engineering.

 The benchmark functions are: